How to use a VPN to protect your internet privacy | ZDNet

-Worried about your ISP?
-Is someone on your coffee shop's Wi-Fi?
-Or is Joe A Hacker bugging your internet?
+Worried about your ISP snooping on you?
+Is someone on your coffee shop's Wi-Fi looking your network shoulder?
+Or, is Joe A Hacker bugging your internet?
 A virtual private network (VPN) can help protect your privacy.

 A VPN uses encryption technologies, such as IP security (IPSec), Layer 2 Tunneling Protocol (L2TP)/IPSec, and Secure Sockets Layer (SSL) and Transport Layer Security (TLS), to create a virtual encrypted "tunnel" between your device and a VPN server.
 While your traffic is in this tunnel between you and a VPN server, no one can see where you're going or what you're doing.